GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 - A scope has to be defined at the "OpenID Connect -> Scopes" page
   - Scope's type must be set to "Dynamic"
   - Corresponding dynamic script must be linked to that scope (Add dynamic script button)
-- The scope must be added to the client which will be using it at the "OpenID Connect -> Clients" page (using the "Add Scope" button), and the scope must be included by the client in "scope=" url query parameter
+- The scope must be added to the client which will be using it at the "OpenID Connect -> Clients" page (using the "Add Scope" button), and the scope must be included by the client in "scope=" URL query parameter

 More detailed explanation about adding scopes can be found under Openid [scopes](../admin-guide/openid-connect/#scopes)